zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

 To extend the Default Jenkinsfile, you can add the following files to the `lcp/ci` folder:

-- `Jenkinsfile-before-project-build`
+- `Jenkinsfile-before-all`
 - `Jenkinsfile-before-cloud-build`
 - `Jenkinsfile-before-cloud-deploy`
+- `Jenkinsfile-after-all`
 - `Jenkinsfile-post-always`

 Here is a basic overview of the steps in the CI build process:

-1. Load `lcp/ci/Jenkinsfile-before-project-build`, if it exists.
+1. Load `lcp/ci/Jenkinsfile-before-all`, if it exists.
 1. Build the Liferay Workspace.
 1. Load `lcp/ci/Jenkinsfile-before-cloud-build`, if it exists.
 1. Create the DXP Cloud build that you see in console.